CMU-17-214/f2023/labs/lab08.md

 1. Click on the Student Coupon Retrieval Link in the assignment posted to Canvas
 1. Verify your *school* email.
 1. Click the redeem link in the email they send you.
-1. In the window that is opened, enter the coupon code from the same email.
+1. In the window that is opened, in the upper-right of the screen switch to the personal account you used earlier.
+At this point you can enter the coupon code from the email.
+If you receive an error that says "You may not have permission to create projects in this organization", double-check that you have switched to the proper account. *You are only able to redeem a code once, if you have difficulty please post on Piazza or send an email ASAP so that we can obtain a new one*.

 ### Enabling billing for your project
-1. Open a web browser and [sign in to the Google Cloud console](https://console.cloud.google.com).
+1. Open a web browser and [sign in to the Google Cloud console](https://console.cloud.google.com) with your personal account.
 1. Select the project you just created in the box in the upper-left corner of the screen (here, the project I created is called "cmu17-214"):

 ![lab08_project_select](images/lab08/lab08_project_select.png)